OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-39.md

 # Genesis Chapter 39

 ## Genesis 39:1
-Now Joseph had been taken down to Egypt.
-Potiphar, an Egyptian who was one of Pharaoh’s officials, the captain of the guard, bought him from the Ishmaelites who had taken him there.
+Now Joseph had been taken down to Egypt, and Potiphar, an Egyptian officer of Pharaoh and captain of the guard, purchased him from the Ishmaelites who had brought him there.

 ## Genesis 39:2
-The Lord was with Joseph so that he prospered, and he lived in the house of his Egyptian master.
+The Lord was with Joseph, and he became a prosperous man, living in the house of his Egyptian master.

 ## Genesis 39:3
-When his master saw that the Lord was with him and that the Lord gave him success in everything he did,
+His master observed that the Lord was with him and that the Lord granted success to everything he undertook.

 ## Genesis 39:4
-Joseph found favour in his eyes and became his attendant.
-Potiphar put him in charge of his household, and he entrusted to his care everything he owned.
+Joseph gained favour in his master's sight and became his personal attendant.
+Potiphar appointed him over his household, entrusting him with all he possessed.

 ## Genesis 39:5
-From the time he put him in charge of his household and of all that he owned, the Lord blessed the household of the Egyptian because of Joseph.
+From the time he made him overseer of his house and all he owned, the Lord blessed the Egyptian's household for Joseph's sake.
+The Lord's blessing was on everything he had, both in the house and in the fields.

 ## Genesis 39:6
-Now Joseph was well-built and handsome.
+So Potiphar left everything he had in Joseph's care, and with Joseph in charge, he concerned himself only with the food he ate.
+Now Joseph was handsome in form and appearance.

 ## Genesis 39:7
-And after a while his master’s wife took notice of Joseph and said, “Come to bed with me!”
+After some time, his master's wife took notice of Joseph and said, “Lie with me.”

 ## Genesis 39:8
-But he refused.
-“With me in charge,” he told her, “my master does not concern himself with anything in the house; everything he owns he has entrusted to my care.
+But he refused and said to his master's wife, “With me in charge, my master does not concern himself with anything in the house; he has entrusted everything he owns to my care.

 ## Genesis 39:9
-No one is greater in this house than I am.
+There is no one greater in this house than I am.
 My master has withheld nothing from me except you, because you are his wife.
 How then could I do such a wicked thing and sin against God?”

 ## Genesis 39:10
-And though she spoke to Joseph day after day, he refused to go to bed with her or even be with her.
+Though she spoke to Joseph day after day, he did not heed her request to lie beside her or to be with her.

 ## Genesis 39:11
-One day he went into the house to attend to his duties, and none of the household servants was inside.
+One day he went into the house to perform his duties, and none of the household servants was present.

 ## Genesis 39:12
-She caught him by his cloak and said, “Come to bed with me!”
-But he left his cloak in her hand and ran out of the house.
+She caught him by his garment and said, “Lie with me!”
+But he left his garment in her hand and fled outside.

 ## Genesis 39:13
-When she saw that he had left his cloak in her hand and had run out of the house,
+When she saw that he had left his garment in her hand and had fled outside,

 ## Genesis 39:14
-she called her household servants.
-“Look,” she said, “this Hebrew has been brought to us to make sport of us!
-He came in here to sleep with me, but I screamed.
+she called to her household servants and said, “Look, this Hebrew has been brought to us to mock us!
+He came in to lie with me, but I screamed.

 ## Genesis 39:15
-When he heard me scream, he ran out, leaving his cloak beside me.”
+When he heard me raise my voice and scream, he left his garment beside me and fled outside.”

 ## Genesis 39:16
-She kept his cloak beside her until his master came home.
+She kept his garment beside her until his master returned home.

 ## Genesis 39:17
-Then she told him this story: “That Hebrew slave you brought us came to me to make sport of me.
+Then she recounted the incident to him, saying, “The Hebrew slave you brought us came to me to mock me.

 ## Genesis 39:18
-But as soon as I screamed for help, he left his cloak beside me and ran out of the house.”
+But as soon as I raised my voice and screamed, he left his garment beside me and fled outside.”

 ## Genesis 39:19
-When his master heard the story his wife told him, he burned with anger.
+When his master heard the story his wife told him, saying, “This is what your slave did to me,” he was furious.

 ## Genesis 39:20
-Joseph’s master took him and put him in prison, the place where the king’s prisoners were confined.
+Joseph's master took him and placed him in the prison where the king's prisoners were confined.
+And he remained there in the prison.

 ## Genesis 39:21
-But the Lord was with Joseph; He showed him kindness and granted him favour in the eyes of the prison warden.
+But the Lord was with Joseph, showing him steadfast love and granting him favour in the sight of the prison warden.

 ## Genesis 39:22
-So the warden put Joseph in charge of all those held in the prison, and he was made responsible for all that was done there.
+The warden put Joseph in charge of all the prisoners held there, and he was responsible for all that was done in the prison.

 ## Genesis 39:23
-The warden paid no attention to anything under Joseph’s care, because the Lord was with Joseph and gave him success in whatever he did.
+The warden paid no attention to anything under Joseph's charge, because the Lord was with him and made whatever he did prosper.